kumu/docs/getting-started/faq.md

 By default all connections are curved.
 You can change the curvature of connections in one of two ways:

 * **Dragging connections** - For pinned maps, if you click and drag a connection you'll be able to change the radius of the curve.
-This is especially useful in system maps when trying to avoid lines crossing each other unneccessarily.
+This is especially useful in system maps when trying to avoid lines crossing each other unnecessarily.
 * **Through the settings menu** - You can set the default curvature of connections using the settings menu.
 Simply drag the slider to achieve the curvature you want.

 ### Can I size or color elements based on social network analysis metrics like degree and betweenness centrality?